 Data science is a profession that requires a variety of scientific tools, processes, algorithms and knowledge extraction systems that are used to identify meaningful patterns in structured and unstructured data alike.

-If you fancy data science and are eager to get a solid grip on the technology, now is as good a time as ever to hone your skills to comprehend and manage the upcoming challenges facing the profession.
-The purpose behind this article is to share some practicable ideas for your next project, which will not only boost your confidence in data science but also play a critical part in enhancing your skills.
+If you fancy data science and are eager to get a solid grip on the technology, now is as good a time as ever to hone your skills.
+The purpose of this article is to share some practicable ideas for your next project, which will not only boost your confidence in data science but also play a critical part in enhancing your skills.

 12 Data Science Projects to Experiment With